Particular/docs.particular.net/persistence/cosmosdb/index.md

 include: defaultcontainer

+> [!NOTE]
-NOTE: The [transactions](transactions.md) documentation details additional options on how to configure NServiceBus to specify the container using the incoming message headers or contents.
+> The [transactions](transactions.md) documentation details additional options on how to configure NServiceBus to specify the container using the incoming message headers or contents.

 ### Customizing the CosmosClient provider